sashalambert/barrett_wam_gazebo_sim/README.md

 ```
 roslaunch barrett_wam_moveit_control moveit_control.launch
 ```
-The arm will attempt to move to a pre-set start configuration, and execute the trjaectory.
+The arm will attempt to move to a pre-set start configuration, and execute the trajectory.